Daiz-/etter/README.md

   constructor: ->

     # bind etter to our current object as 'define'
+    # this binding is required to make etter work, so don't forget it
     define = etter.bind @

     # the actual values behind the getters and setters